UCLA

 WORKSHOPS

-Enrolling in SRP-99 is discussed as part of our “Entering STEM Research & SRP-99” workshops.
-If you want to learn more about how to find a research project and Faculty Mentor to work with, check the Events page for a list of upcoming workshops.
+Enrolling in SRP-99 is discussed as part of our “Getting into Research & SRP-99” workshops.
+To learn more about how to find a research project, check the Events page for a list of upcoming workshops.

 • Student Research Program (SRP-99)